-No Country For Old Men is deceptively austere – dusty plateaus, hotel rooms, tiny general stores, trailer parks, diners.
+No Country For Old Men‘s locales are deceptively austere – dusty plateaus, hotel rooms, tiny general stores, trailer parks, diners.
 And most of people in them fit there, are comfortably ensconced or on a familiar visit to them.
 When their comfortable and familiar lives encounter some of the nasty stuff that’s out there, they don’t know what to make of it – in fact, don’t understand why they have to contend with any of it.
 Llewellyn (Josh Brolin) stumbles on the aftermath of a drug deal gone bad, and discovers 2 million dollars, abandoned.
 The Coens barely waste script space on explaining why it’s the greatest blessing and greatest curse ever visited upon him.
 “If you lost 2 million dollars, at what point would you stop looking for it?” is just about all he has to say about it.
 He doesn’t call the cops, he doesn’t plan on living in a beachhouse in Costa Rica earning 20 percent, he just makes himself scarce, and tells his wife not to worry, he’ll stay in touch.
 Sheriff Ed Tom Bell (Tommy Lee Jones) stumbles across the same scene, and it just makes him tired.
 Again.
 He can do his job, he’s no stranger to these circumstances, but where did this all start from, and why is it all he seems to get stuck with these days?
 He longs for his younger days, when the men in his position felt like what they were doing actually made a dent, actually made a difference.
 Because killers like Anton Chigurh (Javier Bardem) are the new forces of nature.
 Relentless, unyielding, professional, primitive and totally soulless.
 That’s not to say they don’t have a lot of personality, but you don’t wanna be in a conversation with this guy.
 Any conversation.
 Ever.

 I won’t belabor plot points – just know that just about every minute of this movie belongs there.
 The camera rarely leaves eye-level – it takes a higher angle to more effectively describe the initial wreckage of the discovered deal – but for most of the movie, you’re genuinely with each character, in natural proximity.
 There’s a music credit, but I don’t recall hearing any besides the occasional radio or jukebox in the background.
 Absolutely nothing intrudes on the imperative to tell a good story and observe the human behavior thereof.